pace-neutrons/pace-developers/python_interface/design/03_pyHorace_description.md

 This document, however, focuses on the case of Python users accessing the Matlab components of PACE.

-As detailed in an [architectural decision record](../../0010-use-compiled-matlab-for-python.md) we chose to use the Matlab Compiler toolbox to "compile" the Matlab parts of PACE which allows our users to use PACE as a Python module (tentatively called `pyHorace`, but perhaps it should be `pyPace` or some such) without needing a Matlab license.
+As detailed in an [architectural decision record](../../0010-use-compiled-matlab-for-python.md) we chose to use the Matlab Compiler toolbox to "compile" the Matlab parts of PACE.
+This allows our users to use PACE as a Python module (tentatively called `pyHorace`, but perhaps it should be `pyPace` or some such) without needing a Matlab license.
 Instead they need to download and install a Matlab Components Runtime (MCR), a free but restricted distribution of Matlab,